Dr. Keen

 May 12 2008

-Cyber Defense Threat: Worm
+Cyber Defense Threats: Worm

 A Worm is a nasty type of destructive malware that can get into computers or networks and cause harm by deleting, modifying, or distributing the data.
 Like viruses, worms can copy themselves.
 Unlike viruses, they do not need the help of a host file or program to spread throughout a computer or network.
 Worms usually do the most damage to networks, but viruses tend to corrupt or modify files on a computer.